Harrison Storms: Apollo program

 North American's development of the S-II and the Apollo spacecraft did not always go smoothly under Storms' management.
 NASA's Apollo program director Samuel C. Phillips headed a "tiger team" sent to NAA in late 1965 to investigate program delays and cost overruns, and sent a critical report documenting his findings and demanding corrective steps be taken, to his superiors and to Atwood in early 1966.
-Spacecraft CSM-011, used in the second unmanned suborbital test flight, was delivered to Cape Kennedy in 1966 with problems which delayed its flight by one month.
+Spacecraft CSM-011, used in the second uncrewed suborbital test flight, was delivered to Cape Kennedy in 1966 with problems which delayed its flight by one month.
 Problems with the S-II and CSM-017 also delayed the first Saturn V test flight from late 1966 to November 1967.
-CSM-012, to be used in Apollo 1, the first manned flight, had even more problems with electrical wiring and ethylene glycol plumbing which delayed this flight as well, some of which contributed to a fire which killed astronauts Gus Grissom, Ed White and Roger Chaffee on January 27, 1967.
+CSM-012, to be used in Apollo 1, the first crewed flight, had even more problems with electrical wiring and ethylene glycol plumbing which delayed this flight as well, some of which contributed to a fire which killed astronauts Gus Grissom, Ed White and Roger Chaffee on January 27, 1967.
 After the fire, NASA Administrator James Webb demanded the resignation of either Atwood or Storms.
 Atwood decided to reassign Storms.
 Storms never surfaced again in any capacity in Aerospace and died in obscurity.

+The secretaries were in tears, so were the telephone operators, and as the word filtered out into the plant, so were some of the riveters and welders.
+He had lifted them out of the humdrum of their ordinary lives and put them to work on one of the greatest adventures in history, and now a bunch of sonsabitches who probably couldn’t find their asses with both hands were yanking him out of the saddle just short of the finish line.
+As the news flashed out through the far-flung division to the 35,000 people in a hundred locations to whom he was known simply as Stormy, anger welled up like the sea.
+It was outrageous.
+If Harrison Storms hadn’t held everybody’s feet to the fire on the S-2 common bulkhead, there would be no moon landing in this decade; there was no way the Saturn 5 could have lifted the weight of the other design.
+And the spacecraft itself was unquestionably a masterwork — a labyrinth of systems more complicated than an aircraft carrier packed into a stainless-steel phone booth — and anybody with hands-on experience knew that it was the finest piece of machinery ever assembled.
+The bastards should have been carrying Stormy around on their shoulders instead of tarring him with this terrible brush.